Find out more about the THE Impact Rankings

 We are continually introducing sustainable features into buildings and grounds such as water harvesting, solar panels, and strategic shading installed in new buildings.
 We actively check and adjust irrigation systems to minimise wasted water.
 View our Sustainability Framework for further details.

-In 2018, CQUniversity used just over 120ML of water (excluding metros and residential properties).
+In 2024, CQUniversity used just under 200ML of water.
 This is a combination of town water and harvested sources, with town water making up around 90% of the total.
 Water uses on our campuses include irrigation of sports fields, landscaped lawns and gardens, research and teaching activities, and general consumption for drinking and cleaning purposes.

 We are committed to reducing our water use and dependency on town water by installing water tanks with a capacity of 200,000 litres and electric pumps across the campus to sustainably collect and store rainwater.
 This will offset the usage of council-supplied potable water.

-We are proud of the connections we have in our communitites and the work we contribute to building a sustainable future for our regions
+We are proud of the connections we have in our communities and the work we contribute to building a sustainable future for our regions

 Four free workshops were run across Victoria by the Female Farmers of the Future program to link local producers with the latest technology for future drought-proofing and preparedness.